 - You can learn how to state your needs clearly and openly without resentment or anger.

 - You can learn how to communicate assertively without being aggressive or offensive.
 Both spouses need to be able to talk about their issues without fear of hurting the other spouse.
 In marriage counseling, you will learn that you can express what you need without having to make demands and engage in conflict.

 - You can learn to process and work through unresolved issues.
 Marriage counseling offers a safe environment for expressing any unhappiness you feel.
 Getting your feelings out into the open with the help of a trained professional may be all you need.
 You may find that your spouse is more than willing to work together to solve the problems in the marriage.
 You may also find that your spouse is unwilling to do the work.
 If so, you are then free to leave the marriage without any guilt because you have given it your best shot.

-- You can develop a deeper understanding of who your spouse and what his/her needs are.
-Better yet, you will likely learn more deeply who you are and what your needs are and how to go about getting your needs met in healthy ways.
+- You can develop a deeper understanding of who your spouse is and what his/her needs are.
+Better yet, you will likely learn more deeply about who you are and what your needs are, and how to go about getting your needs met in healthy ways.

 If you wait too long to seek marriage counseling, the odds are against you.
 Even if you feel it is too late and no amount of marriage counseling will help.
 Doing so just may keep you from making a mistake you will later regret.
 If you are thinking about divorce, protect yourself from future regret by working with a Christian marriage counselor.